 The best way to break through the clutter is content personalization and that means more than just mentioning someone’s name or changing the subject line of an email.

 In many organizations, there is a healthy tension between sales and marketing.
-We’ve found that marketing automation can be a trigger to create better alignment between these teams’ efforts.
+At our email marketing automation agency, we’ve found that marketing automation can be a trigger to create better alignment between these teams’ efforts.

 Most tools will allow you to leverage workflows to automate tasks.
 We take the time to set things up right from the start, saving you time and money in the long run.